Student Code of Conduct

 - No Contact Directive – As an interim measure and/or an outcome following investigation and/or adjudication, a No Contact Directive may be imposed.
 A No Contact Directive specifies an expectation that there be no direct or indirect (via electronic means or third party) contact with the specified party.
 Such directive may include instructions for navigating this restriction within the campus community and beyond; may restrict or allow access to specific events, buildings or programs; and/or describe expected response if the other party is encountered.

 - More than one of the sanctions listed above may be imposed for any single violation.

 - A disciplinary record may be shared with campus administrators for educational purposes.
 Disciplinary outcome may be shared with employers or other schools, as allowed by FERPA, a student release of FERPA or other request of the student.
-The Executive Director for Equity is the Officer of Record for all conduct records.
+The Associate Director of Community Standards and Investigations is the Officer of Record for all conduct records.
 Students who have questions about their records, wish to seek permission for exception, or are seeking guidance regarding disclosure on applications can schedule to meet with the dean (or designee) to review and discuss their records.